chen-qingyu/bf/readme.md

 # Brief

-A simple Brainfuck interpreter implemented in C.
+A simple [Brainfuck](https://esolangs.org/wiki/Brainfuck) interpreter implemented in C.

 # Usage

+This software is available in Microsoft's [WinGet](https://github.com/microsoft/winget-cli), if you are using Windows 10 or later, install it directly from `winget install ChenQingYu.BF`.
+Or, compile and install it as you please.

 ```
 Usage: bf [options] <filename>